 Click Data in the top navigation bar.

-Click the Embrace tab, and click + Add connection at the upper-right-hand side of the page.
+Click the Connections tab, and click + Add connection at the upper-right-hand side of the page.

 Create a name for your connection, a description (optional), then select the SAP HANA connection type, and click Continue.